 1. Use presentation hosting

-There’s a bunch of Web 2.0-based slide hosting services out there that can help you upload and share a presentation without quality losses or security implications.
-For example, iSpring Cloud is a slide hosting service that provides storage and sharing, plus more features like tracking.
+There’s a bunch of web-based slide hosting services out there that can help you upload and share a presentation without quality losses or security implications.
+For example, iSpring Cloud is a slide hosting service that provides secure storage and sharing, plus more features like tracking.

 The good news is, this scenario makes a remote presentation easy, since it’s browser-based and there’s no need to employ your own proprietary server or deal with bandwidth issues.
 What’s more, most hosting providers include administrative tools so you can keep track of your presentations if you have only a few uploaded.